David Murray (poet): Courtier in London

 After the Union of the Crowns, Prince Henry and his household arrived in London at the end of June 1603.
 David Murray rented a lodging in a tower at the Savoy.
 He received a "free gift" of £200 from the exchequer.
 In England, Murray was the keeper of the Prince's privy purse, managing a yearly allowance of 1,000 marks.
 He made payments to artists and craftsmen who worked for Prince Henry including the painter Robert Peake, the ship-designer Phineas Pett, the architect Inigo Jones, and the Edinburgh jeweller George Heriot.
 He became the Prince's Groom of the Stole, Gentleman of the Robes and Master of the Wardrobe.

 He was knighted as Sir David Murray of Gorthy at Greenwich Palace on 18 May 1605.
-John Hawkins wrote that Murray was "the only man in whom he (Prince Henry) had put choise trust."
+John Hawkins wrote that Murray was "the only man in whom he (Prince Henry) had put choise trust".
 In August 1605 Murray wrote from Nonsuch Palace to the Earl of Salisbury, mentioning that Prince Henry had stayed for three days while hunting at the house of Sir Robert Wroth, (either the father-in-law or husband of the poet Lady Mary Wroth).
 King James stayed with Sir Robert Wroth at Loughton in July 1605.

 When Arbella Stuart wrote to Prince Henry on 18 October 1605, she mentioned that David Murray and Adam Newton would be her intercessors in her suit to the Prince for aid.
-(Adam Newton of Charlton was the Prince's tutor, and effective head of his household).
+Adam Newton of Charlton was the Prince's tutor, and effective head of his household.

 Murray installed a model of a ship made by Phineas Pett for the Prince in a private room in the long gallery at Richmond Palace in November 1607.
 In 1609, Murray laid out £1,986 for pearls bought in London for the Prince's costume during the Christmas festivities and the Barriers tournament.
 In March 1610, Murray organised for Robert Cecil, Earl of Salisbury, to show some pictures to the Prince, with the assistance of the Earl of Arundel.
-The historian Roy Strong see this incidents as part of the inception of the Prince's interest in European fine-art, and Murray's responsibilities came to include the Prince's cabinet of curiosities of medals and coins.
+The historian Roy Strong see this incident as part of the inception of the Prince's interest in European fine-art, and Murray's responsibilities came to include the Prince's cabinet of curiosities of medals and coins.